tpook92/MoBPS/README.md

 Current programming projects:
 1. Extension of the economic cost tracking
 2. Web-based userinterface + direct link to R-package
+3. Cleaning up the source code and removing old functions

 Updates since release:

+Version 0.14.1:
+Renaming parameters in breeding.diploid()
+Adding new version of bv.development()